About Bristow

 Business & Licensing Records

 Commercial activity in Bristow is documented through records maintained by the Bristow Chamber of Commerce (https://bristowchamber.com/) and the Creek County Assessor's Office (https://creekcounty.gov/county-assessor).
 These offices keep records on business licenses, property tax assessments, and economic development initiatives.
-The documents provide a view of the business scene and economic vitality of the community.
+The documents provide a view of the business scene of the community.

 Economy & Demographics